On the gap between cluster dimensions of loop soups on $\mathbb{R}^3$ and the metric graph of $\mathbb{Z}^3$: Introduction

 As stated in \cite[Sections 3 and 4]{werner2021clusters}, this conjecture stems from the following two ingredients concerning the loop soup $\mathcal{L}_{1/2}^{\widetilde{\mathbb{Z}}^3}$: \begin{enumerate}

-\item[(a)] As the contraction ratio increases, the contribution of microscopic loops to the construction of macroscopic clusters vanishes.
+\item[(a)] As the mesh size tends to zero, the contribution of microscopic loops to the construction of macroscopic clusters vanishes.
 In other words, the scaling limit of loop clusters is governed solely by macroscopic loops.

-\item[(b)] Based on the powerful coupling in \cite{KMT_sharp} between random walks and Brownian motions, it was shown in \cite{lawler2007random} that the macroscopic loops can be approximated bijectively by the continuum loops in $\mathcal{L}_{1/2}^{\mathbb{R}^3}$.
+\item[(b)] Based on the coupling between random walks and Brownian motion, it was shown in \cite{lawler2007random, sapozhnikov2018brownian} that the macroscopic loops in $\mathcal{L}_{1/2}^{\widetilde{\mathbb{Z}}^3}$ can be approximated bijectively by the continuum loops in $\mathcal{L}_{1/2}^{\mathbb{R}^3}$.
 Combined with the fact that the loops in $\mathcal{L}_{1/2}^{\mathbb{R}^3}$ can intersect (since Brownian motions on $\mathbb{R}^3$ do so; see e.g., \cite[Theorem 9.1]{morters2010brownian}), this approximation suggests that the clusters consisting of macroscopic loops converge to the loop clusters of $\mathcal{L}_{1/2}^{\mathbb{R}^3}$.

-(\textbf{P.S.} Although the analysis in \cite{lawler2007random} was confined to the two-dimensional case, their approach can be readily generalized to higher dimensions.)

-\end{enumerate} Once verifying these two ingredients, Conjecture \ref{conj_3d} immediately follows.
-In fact, the analogue of Conjecture \ref{conj_3d} in two dimensions has been proved.
-Specifically, the celebrated work \cite{sheffield2012conformal} introduced the conformal loop ensembles $\mathrm{CLE}_\kappa$ for $\kappa\in (\frac{8}{3},4]$, defined as the boundaries of clusters of the Brownian loop soup with intensity $\frac{(3\kappa-8)(6-\kappa)}{4\kappa}$ in a two-dimensional domain.
-Additionally, it was shown in \cite{sheffield2012conformal} that $\mathrm{CLE}_\kappa$ consists of loops in the form of Schramm-Loewner Evolution (SLE), whose distribution can be characterized explicitly.
-Building on this work, it was confirmed in \cite{lupu2019convergence} that on the discrete half-plane or the corresponding metric graph, the scaling limit of the boundaries of the clusters of the loop soup with intensity $\frac{1}{2}$ is $\mathrm{CLE}_4$, which is exactly the continuum counterpart at this intensity.
+\end{enumerate} In fact, the analogue of Conjecture \ref{conj_3d} in two dimensions has been proved.
+Specifically, the celebrated work \cite{sheffield2012conformal} introduced the conformal loop ensembles $\mathrm{CLE}_\kappa$ for $\kappa\in (\frac{8}{3},4]$, defined as the boundaries of clusters of the Brownian loop soup in a two-dimensional domain with intensity $\frac{(3\kappa-8)(6-\kappa)}{4\kappa}$.
+It was also shown in \cite{sheffield2012conformal} that $\mathrm{CLE}_\kappa$ consists of loops in the form of Schramm-Loewner evolution (SLE).
+Building on this work, it was confirmed in \cite{lupu2019convergence} that on the discrete half-plane or its metric graph, the scaling limit of the boundaries of clusters of a loop soup with intensity $\frac{1}{2}$ is $\mathrm{CLE}_4$, which is exactly the continuum counterpart at the same intensity.